 While it used to be very expensive to shoot video because it required a lot of planning, work, and expensive equipment, the ubiquity of high-definition video devices such as digital cameras and smartphones makes it easier to capture action and play it back.

-But that doesn’t mean that all videos that are shot are great – in fact, the opposite is quite true – there is still a lot of work to shooting, lighting, capturing sound, and editing to produce professional looking videos (we know – our sister company, the Iona Group, has been doing it for more than 20 years).
+But that doesn’t mean that all videos that are shot are great–in fact, the opposite is true–there is still a lot of work to shooting, lighting, capturing sound, and editing to produce professional looking videos (we know–our sister company, the Iona Group, has been doing it for over 20 years).

 Training videos on mobile devices are especially useful for learning to operate equipment, set up displays, or review procedures.

-Because they are visual, they are generally more easily remembered than text-based materials.
-According to a Forbes Insight Study, 59% of C-level decision-makers prefer online video to reading text.
+Because they are visual, they are more easily remembered than text-based materials.
+According to a Forbes Insight Study, 59% of C-level decision-makers prefer online video to reading the text.

-Companies can set up their own channels on YouTube, or other video platforms, making them easy to find and ensuring a uniform quality to what is uploaded.
+Companies can set up their own channels on YouTube, or other video platforms, making them easy to find and ensuring a uniform quality to it uploads what.

-Micro-videos, such as those using the Vine or Instagram platforms, have become popular as they are able to show a specific point very quickly, which may be all that is needed by an employee at a given point in time.
+Micro-videos, such as those using the Vine or Instagram platforms, have become popular as they can show a specific point quickly, which may be an employee needs all that at a point in time.

 Videos that are stored on a tablet instead of being streamed from the Internet may be a good solution when bandwidth is limited.